SebastianGlavind/SebastianGlavind.github.io/_pages/teaching.md

 PhD courses
 ====
-* JCSS - Advanced course on Systems Risk Modeling and Analysis in Engineering Decision Making (2020 postponed to 2021)
+* JCSS - Advanced course on Systems Risk Modeling and Analysis in Engineering Decision Making (2020 postponed)
   * Responsibilities: Lecturer for 10% of the course.
 Shared responsibilities in course planning, defining curriculum, preparing lectures, exercises, delivering lectures and evaluation of reports.